erayvaryeter/design-patterns/README.md

 An example of singleton design pattern can be found under creational/singleton directory.
 Logger is a good example for a singleton design pattern.
 ### 1.3 Object Pool
+Object pool pattern is used to manage a pool/a collection of pre-initialized and reusable object.
+The main idea behind it is to avoid the overhead of creating and destroying objercts frequently by reusing them whenever needed.
+This can lead to performance improvements in scenarios where object creation and destruction are expensive operations.
+Object pool can be used for cases like database connection management, thread pool or network connections.

+An example of object pool design pattern can be found under creational/object-pool directory.
 ## 2. Structural Design Patterns
 ### 2.1 Adapter